OVERVIEW

 OUTCOMES : Validated solution to a major pain point and business model, website, initial customers (50)

-TEAM : Victoria Chan (Branding and Marketing), Jennifer Hsieh (Operations & Business Development), Abhishek Nair (Design and Research), Sundar Subramanian (Research and Strategy, Project Management)
+TEAM : Victoria Chan (Branding and Marketing), Jennifer Hsieh (Operations & Business Development), Abhishek Nair (Design and Research), Sundar Subramanian (Product and Strategy)

 THE CHALLENGE